MintuJohnsontj/Aadhaar-card-Character-Recognition/README.md

 numpy

 ## Algorithm

 ### 1. Text Detection

+1. Remove the noise from the image.
+2. Remove the complex background from the image.
+3. Handle the different lightning condition in the image.

+### 2. Text Detection

 Our first task is to detect the required text from images/documents.
 Often, as the need is, you don’t want to read the entire document, rather just a piece of information like credit card number, Aadhaar/PAN card number, name, amount and date from bills, etc. Detecting the required text is a tough task but thanks to deep learning, we’ll be able to selectively read text from an image.